Questo contenuto non è disponibile nella lingua selezionata.

 The VM continues to run on the source host machine while KVM is transferring the VM’s memory pages to the destination host.
 When the migration is nearly complete, KVM very briefly suspends the VM, and resumes it on the destination host.

 Useful for VMs that require constant uptime.
-However, VMs that modify memory pages faster than KVM can transfer them, such as VMs under heavy I/O load, cannot be live-migrated, and non-live migration must be used instead.
+However, for VMs that modify memory pages faster than KVM can transfer them, such as VMs under heavy I/O load, the live migration might fail.
+(1)

 Offline migration